laasya98/DM-Toolkit/README.txt

     Cast: "cast [castor] [spell] [target list]" casts the spell on the targets.
         Use "spell [name]" to get information on a specific spell and how many targets it has.
 Casting may take multiple turns.

+  Within a Shop event, some special actions can be taken.
+      Buy: \"buy [character] [item] [quantity]\"
+          Use this command to have the [character] buy [quantity] of [item] from the shop.
+This will fail if the item is not available or the character doesn't have enough money.
+      Sell: \"sell [character] [item] [quantity]\"
+          Use this command to have the [character] sell [quantity] of [item] to the shop.
+This will fail if the item is not owned by the character.

+Note:

+We added the line "rm -rf save" to the makefile to clean out save data when cleaning the code.